MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1geometry-computearea(const d2d1_matrix_3x2_f &,float).md

 ## -description

-Computes the area of the geometry after it has been transformed by the specified matrix and flattened using the specified tolerance.
+Computes the area of the geometry after it has been transformed by the specified matrix and flattened using the default tolerance.

 ## -parameters